Annikkiq/MEAN-stack-project/Coursework/learning-diary.md

 - *02.07.2020*

 I went through more tutorials and finished the back-end of the project.
 I updated some of the old code represented in the tutorial.
 I also have Postman already installed on my computer, so I used that to test the HTTP calls.

+- *03.07.2020*

+It took me some time to install the right Angular version since I was getting weird errors, but now I think my project is working fine.
+I had previously created an Angular project inside my home folder so it was conflicting with this project.
+Anyways now I'm back to watch the videos and ill start the front-end.